rohan843/cybersecurity-notes/README.md

 **Low-risk asset**: It is information that would not harm the organization's reputation or ongoing operations, and would not cause financial damage if compromized.
 This includes public information such as website content, published research data.

 **Medium-risk asset**: Information that's not available to the public and may cause some damage to the organization's finances, reputation or ongoing operations.
+For example, the early release of a company's quaterly earnings could impact the value of their stock.